 6 Fun Facts About Tuxedo Cat Breeds

-Below are some of the famous tuxedo cat breeds who ever lived.
+Below are some of the most famous tuxedo cat breeds that have ever lived.

-- Ancient Egyptians worshipped them and associated them with good luck and prosperity.
+- The ancient Egyptians worshipped them and associated them with good luck and prosperity.

-- USA’s 42nd president, Bill Clinton, owned a tuxedo cat named Socks.
+- The USA’s 42nd president, Bill Clinton, owned a tuxedo cat named Socks.

 - A tuxedo cat named Tuxedo Stan vied for a mayoral position in 2012 in Halifax, Canada.